A Visit to Unravel - A Festival of Knitting 2018

-In huge contrast to SpinExpo, last weekend I went to Unravel, a knitting festival in Farnham.
-Predominately aimed at the amateur hand knitter, there was a lot of yarn, with an emphasis on the hand dyed, luxury fibres and small British producers.
-The trends I noted from last year, such as hand dyed, speckled fluorescent yarns, seemed to still be popular (and still rather expensive!).
+In huge contrast to SpinExpo, last weekend I went to Unravel, a knitting festival in Farnham, Surrey.
+Predominately aimed at the amateur hand knitter, there was a lot of yarn, with an emphasis on hand dyed, luxury fibres and small British producers.
+The trends I noted from last year, such as hand dyed, speckled fluorescent yarns, seemed to still be popular.

 One of my go-to machine knitting yarn suppliers, Uppingham Yarns, was also there, and I bought some of their British Wool which is undyed and available in five shades, representing the range of natural fleece colours.
 I have been using this yarn in my dye experiments, and I asked them if they had any more information about the yarn such as the breed of sheep, but they were unsure .
 I note from their website that the yarn is spun by Paint Box textiles, so perhaps I can find more information about the provenance of the yarn by asking them.